cpuwolf/XTouchDownRecorder/README.md

 ## Installation

-1. unzip and move XTouchDownRecorder to X-Plane 11\Resources\plugins\
+1. Unzip and move folder *XTouchDownRecorder* to X-Plane 11\Resources\plugins\
-1. re-start X-Plane
+1. Start X-Plane
-1. check X-Plane Plugin menu, there will be a "XTouchDownRecorder"
+1. Check X-Plane Plugin menu, there will be a "XTouchDownRecorder"

 ## Joystick button/key assignment ##